Advancing Cybersecurity Training and Skills in an Industry Faced With a Talent Shortage

 There are also high-skilled technical training programs available at cost, and several are building robust pipelines for cyber capacity.
 Through programs such as these, the tendrils of a cybersecurity workforce are attaining industrial levels.

-Finally, automation, the next frontier in cybersecurity, may be an effective way to deal with cybersecurity skills shortage.
+Finally, automation, the next frontier in cybersecurity, may be an effective way to deal with the cybersecurity skills shortage.
 For all workflows, automation would eliminate uncertainty at all steps — “100% confidence in the tools.”

 Barry McPhee is a guest blogger.